pedroSoaresll/backend-farma-geolocation/backend/README.md

 ## Environment variables

-Don't forgot to copy `.env.development` and paste it as `.env` and add the values that are missing
+Don't forget to copy `.env.development` and paste it as `.env` and add the values that are missing

 ## Sentry